sigcsets/sigcse2018/attendees/index.md

 ### Nursing Moms

-A lactation area and refrigerator will be provided in the Charles St. VIP room (in the same room with Kids' Camp but partitioned off), Level 100 in the Baltimore Convention Center.
-This is near registration and Exhibit Hall A.
+A lactation area and refrigerator will be provided in South Show Office, off of the Charles St. Lobby, near registration.